-Recently I was posed the question, “Is there really a need for delegation of authority in the administration of a small independent school?”
+Recently I was asked the question, “Is there really a need for delegation of authority in the administration of a small independent school?”
 I believe the answer to that question is a resounding YES – and the answer is the same in the administration of any other organization – no matter the size.
-The need for delegation is true for the leader delegating and the individual to whom responsibilities are delegated to.
-Leaders of successful organizations understand their own limitations and the need to protect boundaries by not trying to do it all – as well as the need to delegate the work of the school.
-Successful schools have faculty and staff members who feel ownership, believe they are trusted in their roles, and possess clear expectations and resources to fulfill those expectations when tasks are delegated to them.
+The need for delegation is true for the leader delegating and the individual to whom responsibilities are delegated.
+Leaders of successful organizations understand their limitations and the need to protect boundaries by not trying to do it all.
+Successful schools are populated by faculty and staff members who feel ownership, believe they are trusted in their roles, and possess clear expectations and resources to fulfill those expectations when tasks are delegated to them.

 Delegation indicates that a school leader trusts his or her team.
-In fact, trust is a two-way street.
+Trust is a two-way street.
 Research has shown that the more leaders trust those they supervise, the more employees extend trust to their leadership.
 David Horsager makes the following observation based on research in both the public and private sectors:

 A consistent focus on the development of trust results in leaders who expand their influence and improve morale.
 Leaders with a high level of trust see greater productivity and commitment from those they supervise.

-Delegation of authority and its associated responsibility, demonstrates that school leaders value the expertise of others, and empowers others to take action based on their unique skill-set and knowledge; something that all successful schools NEED!
+Delegation of authority and its associated responsibility demonstrates that school leaders value others’ expertise and empowers others to take action based on their unique skill-set and knowledge, something that all successful schools NEED!

 ©Toby A. Travis, Ed.D.